About Habitat for Humanity of Montgomery County, PA (HFHMC)

 Serving Montgomery County since 1989, Habitat for Humanity of Montgomery County (HFHMC), an affiliate of Habitat for Humanity International, is an independent, locally run, nonprofit 501 (c)(3) organization.
 Habitat helps low- and moderate-income families become homeowners by building and partnering in the creation of affordable housing while also providing affordable, not-for-profit mortgages with which the homeowners purchase their homes.

-Since 1989, HFHMC has constructed 55 homes in Montgomery County.
+Since 1989, HFHMC has constructed 57 homes in Montgomery County.
 These homes are located in three communities across the county: Norristown, Pottstown and Upper Dublin, and Hatfield.
 We are always looking for opportunities to expand our reach into new communities.

 - We coordinate all aspects of Habitat home building in our local area: fundraising, site selection, partner-family selection and support, home construction, and mortgage servicing.

 - We build new homes, rehab vacant properties, and will be revitalizing neighborhoods through our critical home repair program.
 This is accomplished by constructing new housing and renovating existing homes, mainly on parcels of land that have been donated or acquired through government-grant funding programs.

 - We partner with corporations, individuals, foundations, faith, and civic groups to provide the sponsor funding to cover the cost of construction labor and materials necessary to build or renovate each home.